-133. Plaintiff NUGENT realleges and incorporates herein by reference the allegations contained in all preceding paragraphs, and further alleges as follows:

-- 134. Plaintiff NUGENT brings this claim individually and on behalf of the other members of the D.C.
+- 119. Plaintiff NUGENT realleges and incorporates herein by reference the allegations contained in all preceding paragraphs, and further alleges as follows: - 120.
+Plaintiff NUGENT brings this claim individually and on behalf of the other members of the D.C.
 Class for Defendant's violations of the District of Columbia's Consumer Protection Procedures Act ("CPPA"), D.C.
-Code § 28-3901, et seq. - 135.
+Code § 28-3901, et seq. - 121.
 The purpose of the CPPA is to "assure that a just mechanism exists to remedy all improper trade practices and deter the continuing use of such practices," to "promote, through effective enforcement, fair business practices throughout the community," and to "educate consumers to demand high standards and seek proper redress of grievances.
 D.C.
 Code §§ 28-3901(b)(1)-(3).
 The CPPA's provisions are to be "construed and applied liberally to promote its purpose."
 D.C.
-Code § 3901(c). - 136.
+Code § 3901(c). - 122.
 Plaintiff NUGENT and the D.C.
 Class members are consumers who purchased the Products for personal, family or household purposes.
 Plaintiff NUGENT and the D.C.
 Class members are "consumers" as that term is defined in D.C.
-Code § 28-3901(a)(2). - 137.
+Code § 28-3901(a)(2). - 123.
 Products that Plaintiff NUGENT and other D.C.
 Class members purchased from Defendant were "goods" within the meaning of D.C.
-Code § 28-3901(a)(7). - 138.
-Defendant's actions, representations, and conduct have violated, and continue to violate, the CPPA because they extend to transactions that are intended to result, or which have resulted in, the sale of goods to consumers. - 139.
-Defendant violated federal and District of Columbia law because the Products contain non-functional slack-fill and because they are intentionally packaged to prevent the consumer from being able to fully see their contents. - 140.
+Code § 28-3901(a)(7). - 124.
+Defendant's actions, representations, and conduct have violated, and continue to violate, the CPPA because they extend to transactions that are intended to result, or which have resulted in, the sale of goods to consumers.

+- 125. Defendant violated federal and District of Columbia law because the Products contain non-functional slack-fill and because they are intentionally packaged to prevent the consumer from being able to fully see their contents. - 126.
 The District of Columbia's CPPA, D.C.
 Code § 28-3904(a) prohibits as an unlawful trade practice "represent[ing] that goods or services have a source, sponsorship, approval, certification, accessories, characteristics, ingredients, uses, benefits, or quantities that they do not have."
-By engaging in the conduct set forth herein, Defendant violated and continues to violate the CPPA, because the purpose and effect of its oversized bags is to misrepresent the quantity of chips that Plaintiff and other consumers are purchasing.
+By engaging in the conduct set forth herein, Defendant violated and continues to violate the CPPA, because the purpose and effect of its oversized bags is to misrepresent the quantity of chips that Plaintiff and other consumers are purchasing. - 127.
+D.C.

-- 141. D.C.
 Code § 28-3904(e) further prohibits "misrepresent[ing] as to a material fact which has a tendency to mislead" as an unlawful trade practice.
 By engaging in the conduct set forth herein, Defendant violated and continues to violate the CPPA.
 The size of its potato chip bags was a material consideration in Plaintiff's and other consumers' decision to purchase Defendant's Products and misled Plaintiff and the D.C.
-Class about the quantity of chips contained therein. - 142.
+Class about the quantity of chips contained therein. - 128.
 D.C.
 Code § 28-3904(h) also prohibits as an unlawful trade practice "advertis[ing] or offer[ing] goods or services without the intent to sell them or without the intent to sell them as advertised or offered."
-By engaging in the conduct set forth herein, Defendant violated and continues to violate the CPPA, because the size of Defendant's potato chip bag advertises a larger quantity of chips than Defendant is actually selling. - 143.
+By engaging in the conduct set forth herein, Defendant violated and continues to violate the CPPA, because the size of Defendant's potato chip bag advertises a larger quantity of chips than Defendant is actually selling. - 129.
 Additionally, D.C.
-Code § 28-3904(x) prohibits "sell[ing] consumer goods in a condition or manner not consistent with that warranted by operation of sections 28:2-312 through 318 of the District of Columbia Official Code, or by operation or requirement of federal law."
-Thus, any violation of 21 C.F.R. § 100.100 is also a violation of the DCCA. - 144.
-Courts in the District of Columbia interpret the D.C.
-Code as establishing "[t]he policy of protecting the public from injury, physical or pecuniary, resulting from misrepresentation ... which dictates that the manufacturer should be held responsible to the consumer public for representations made for the purpose of promoting the sale of the product."
-Picker X-Ray Corp. v.
-General Motors Corp., 185 A.2d 919, 923 (D.C.
-1962).
+Code § 28-3904(x) prohibits "sell[ing] consumer goods in a condition or manner not consistent with that warranted by operation of sections 28:2-312 through

+318 of the District of Columbia Official Code, or by operation or requirement of federal law."
+Thus, any violation of 21 C.F.R. § 100.100 is also a violation of the DCCA.